-It may be home to the most bustling American city, but New York State is also a treasure trove of scenic, outdoorsy goodness for those who venture just a little bit further north.
+New York State may be home to the most bustling American city, but it’s also a treasure trove of scenic, outdoorsy goodness for those who venture farther north.
 Upstate’s famous Adirondack range boasts some of the most brilliant fall colors in the country, including the full spectrum of reds, oranges, and yellows that slowly extend themselves across the region over the month of October.

-One of the best places to experience the height of the Adirondacks’ fall splendor — literally — is Cascade Mountain, a 4,098-foot peak near the town of Lake Placid.
-It’s only about a 5 mile hike round trip, and it sees a little over 1,000 feet of elevation gain, making it a moderately challenging, but totally doable, day trip.
+One of the best places to experience the height of the Adirondacks’ fall splendor is Cascade Mountain, a 4,098-foot peak near the town of Lake Placid.
+It’s only about a 5-mile hike round trip, with a little over 1,000 feet of elevation gain, making it a moderately challenging day hike.

-You can learn more about when and where the fall colors are peaking — no pun intended — in the Adirondack range, as well as discovering all sorts of fall themed activities like harvest festivals and corn mazes, by visiting the region’s travel information website.
+You can learn more about when and where the fall colors are peaking in the Adirondack range, and discover all sorts of fall-themed activities like harvest festivals and corn mazes, by visiting the region’s travel information website.
 It’s chock full of helpful information to help you plan and make the most of your trip.

-For full details on the slowly-shifting shades in the Blue Ridge, visit this website, which has an up-to-date forecast.
-And if you’re planning on making the trip, don’t forget that there are tons of adorable destination towns to stop and explore along the way, from quirky Roanoke, Virginia to uber-hip Asheville, North Carolina.
+For full details on the slowly-shifting shades in the Blue Ridge Mountains, visit this website, which has an annual fall colors forecast.
+If you’re planning on making the trip, don’t forget that there are tons of adorable destination towns to stop and explore along the way, from quirky Roanoke, Virginia to uber-hip Asheville, North Carolina.

 Portland is a hip destination in its own right, and even more so for summit seekers.
-The hip Oregon town is positively surrounded by mountain ranges, all of which bloom into spectacular reds and oranges during the fall season.
+This Oregon city is positively surrounded by mountain ranges, all of which bloom into spectacular reds and oranges during the fall season.

 There’s plenty of hiking to do in the area, including the state’s highest peak, Mount Hood, which stands at an impressive 11,240 feet.
 Of course, given that elevation, much of the mountain is covered in snow by the time the colors are making their appearance below, so a full-on climb might not be possible — but it’s certainly beautiful to view from a distance!

-For a more relaxed fall adventure, you can get a great taste of what Oregon has to offer simply by driving along the Columbia River Gorge.
-There are also a wide variety of beautiful and idyllic natural hot springs in the area, which offer the perfect place to relax after a long hike — especially when juxtaposed with the cool weather!
+For a more relaxed fall adventure, you can get a great taste of what Oregon has to offer by driving along the Columbia River Gorge.
+There is also a wide variety of beautiful and idyllic natural hot springs in the area, which offer the perfect place to relax after a long hike, especially when juxtaposed with the cool weather!

-Considering Snowbasin’s less than an hour from downtown Salt Lake City, we rank Utah as one of the most accessible places to visit for fall foliage viewing — you could easily fly in and rent an RV once you get there.
-If you’re driving, however, there are plenty of other spots to add to your itinerary while you’re in the state — you’ll see everything from aspen to evergreen to canyon maple.
+Considering Snowbasin is less than an hour from downtown Salt Lake City, we rank Utah as one of the most accessible places to visit for fall foliage viewing — you could easily fly in and rent an RV once you get there.
+If you’re driving, however, there are plenty of other spots to add to your itinerary while you’re in the state.
+You’ll see everything from aspen to evergreen to canyon maple.

 Mountain RV Destinations You Don’t Want to Miss